Upanayana: Background

-The earliest form of this samskara, whose name there are no records of, may have been to mark the acceptance of a person into a particular community.
-Indologically, the ritual is present in the Grhyasūtras and Dharmasūtras and Dharmaśāstra, as well as a couple of times in the Samhitas.
+The earliest form of this saṁskāra, whose name there are no records of, may have been to mark the acceptance of a person into a particular community.
+Indologically, the ritual is present in the Gṛhyasūtras and Dharmasūtras and Dharmaśāstras, as well as a couple of times in the Saṃhitās.

-Educational courses or training has been referred to in the Chandogya Upanishad and in the Yājñavalkya Smṛti; Gharpure (1956) writes that during the Smriti period, Upanayana may have attained a permanent fixture if the life of students to be as compared to being optional before.
+Educational courses or training has been referred to in the Chandogya Upaniṣad and in the Yājñavalkya Smṛti; Gharpure (1956) writes that during the Smṛti period, Upanayana may have attained a permanent fixture if the life of students to be as compared to being optional before.

-In the Atharvaveda, and later in the Sutras period, the word Upanayana meant taking responsibility of a student, the beginning of an education, a students initiation into "studentship" and the acceptance of the student by the teacher.
-Preceptors could include a Guru, Acharya, Upadhyaya and Rtvik.
+In the Atharvaveda, and later in the Sutras period, the word Upanayana meant taking responsibility of a student, the beginning of an education, a student's initiation into "studentship" and the acceptance of the student by the teacher.
+Preceptors could include a guru, ācharya, upādhyāya, and ṛtvik.

-Gradually new layers of meaning emerged such as the inclusion of Goddess Savitri or Saraswati, with the teacher becoming the enabler of the connection between this goddess and the student.
-The meaning was extended to include Vedangas and vows among other things.
+Gradually, new layers of meaning emerged, such as the inclusion of goddess Sarasvatī or Sāvitrī, with the teacher becoming the enabler of the connection between this goddess and the student.
+The meaning was extended to include Vedāngas and vows among other things.

-The education of a student was not limited to ritual and philosophical speculations found in the Vedas and the Upanishads.
+The education of a student was not limited to ritual and philosophical speculations found in the Vedas and the Upaniṣads.
 It extended to many arts and crafts, which had their own, similar rites of passages.
-Aitareya Brahmana, Agamas and Puranas literature of Hinduism describe these as Śilpa Śastras.
+The Aitareya Brāhmaṇa, Āgamas, and Purāṇas genres of literature in Hinduism describe these as Śilpa Śāstras.
 They extend to all practical aspects of culture, such as the sculptor, the potter, the perfumer, the wheelwright, the painter, the weaver, the architect, the dancer, and the musician.
-The training of these began from childhood and included studies about dharma, culture, reading, writing, mathematics, geometry, colors, tools, as well as traditions and trade secrets.
+The training of these began from childhood and included studies about dharma, culture, reading, writing, mathematics, geometry, colours, tools, as well as traditions and trade secrets.
 The rites of passage during apprentice education varied in the respective guilds.
-Susruta and Charaka developed the initiation ceremony for students of Ayurveda.
+Suśruta and Charaka developed the initiation ceremony for students of Āyurveda.
 The Upanayana rite of passage was also important to the teacher, as the student would therefrom begin to live in the gurukula (school).